Last Updated on February 26, 2022 by Chris and Lindsay

 So now that you’ve seen Grand Prismatic Spring up close, we recommend you backtrack to the Fairy Falls Trail parking lot.

-Although it is no secret, there is a 1-mile easy trail that will take you on the backside of Grand Prismatic Spring and up a hill that overlooks the colorful spring.
+Although it is no secret, there is a 1-mile easy trail, the grand prismatic overlook trail, that will take you on the backside of Grand Prismatic Spring and up a hill that overlooks the colorful hot springs.

-But with just one day in Yellowstone, you’ll want to hike to this viewpoint, snap a few photos and then head back to your vehicle.
+But with just one day in Yellowstone National Park, you’ll want to hike to this viewpoint, snap a few photos and then head back to your vehicle.